Ognian/sdmon/readme.md

 # sdmon

+⚠️ I'm currently working on the CI process with github actions.
+Unfortunately this requires to push to the repo something wich is more or less "work in progress".
+Please give me some time (hours or some days) to finish and restore functionality.
+This message will be removed afterwards.

 This program reads out the health data of *some* industrial grade SD Cards.
 Unfortunately there is no standard way of doing this.
 Sdmon uses CMD56 of the SD card specification and currently does this for:
 - Apacer Industrial SD Cards, and some others from branded distributors